API Key Management

 Storage

 API key secrets are never stored in plaintext.
 They are hashed with HMAC-SHA256 using a server-side secret (api_key_hash_secret).
-Legacy SHA256-hashed keys are automatically upgraded on use.
+Existing v2 SHA256-hashed keys are upgraded when they resolve through the v2 lookup path.

 Guardrails

-- Service keys with tenant-wide write/admin scope must have an IP allowlist or expiration date
+- Service keys with write/admin permission must have an IP allowlist or expiration date

-pk_keys cannot have admin permission and must specify allowed origins- Each origin must include a scheme (
+pk_keys cannot have admin permission and must specify at least one allowed origin - Each origin must include an

 Audit Trail